vvirgitti/lineup/README.md

 MVP 2 (scooter):
 - Add a database (probably Mongo) and make it a CRUD system (i.e creating new player, editing the info for each player, deleting a player)
+- Handle errors

 MVP 3 (bike):
 - Add responsive UI
 - Deploy to Heroku

+MVP 4 (car):
+- Allow different types of softball (by default it's slowpitch but should allow fastpitch)

 ####Technologies used:
 - Javascript ES6